How to Spot Early Signs of Birth Injuries in Babies

 • Weak or deficient reflexes

-While the presence of one or more of these symptoms can be an immediate cause of concern, it doesn’t necessarily mean that medical malpractice has occurred.
+While one or more of these symptoms of birth injuries can be an immediate cause of concern, it doesn’t necessarily mean that medical negligence has occurred.
 However, if your suspicions are valid and negligence can be proven, you have every right to pursue a medical malpractice lawsuit.

-Each labor and delivery is unique, with each situation presenting unique risks for the baby if the proper steps and precautions are not taken.
-Following are some of the different types of birth injuries that can have catastrophic results for a baby.
+Each labor and delivery is unique, presenting unique risks for the baby if the proper steps and precautions are not taken.
+Following are some common birth injuries that can have catastrophic results for a baby.

 Brain-Related Birth Injuries

-Brain-related birth injuries can occur in several different ways.
-For many babies, they ultimately experience a brain-related injury because of oxygen deprivation.
-This could be because a medical team allowed the mother to stay in labor for far too long, instead of performing an emergency cesarean section to deliver the baby safely.
+Brain-related birth injuries can occur in several ways.
+Many babies ultimately experience a brain-related injury because of oxygen deprivation.
+This could be because a medical team allowed the mother to stay in labor for far too long, and the baby doesn't move through the birth canal, instead of performing an emergency cesarean section to deliver the baby safely.
 Oxygen deprivation can also occur if a doctor fails to identify a problem with the umbilical cord.

 Other acts of negligence from doctors and medical personnel can lead to brain-related birth injuries.
 For instance, careless or improper use of forceps or vacuum extraction can leave a baby with lasting injuries.
 Additionally, serious injuries can result if maternal infections are not properly detected and quickly treated.

 One of the most frequently occurring brain-related birth injuries is cerebral palsy.
 In fact, roughly 10,000 babies that are born each year in the United States will develop cerebral palsy.
-The most unfortunate detail regarding this condition is that it could often have been prevented if doctors and other medical professionals had taken the necessary preventative measures.
+The most unfortunate detail regarding this condition is that, in many cases, it could often have been prevented if doctors and other medical professionals had taken the necessary preventative measures.

 Physical Injuries